-‘The Troubles’ generally refers to the roughly thirty-year period of violence and political dispute in Ireland that spanned from the late 1960s to the late 1990s.
+'The Troubles' generally refers to the roughly 30-year period of violence and political dispute in Ireland that spanned from the late 1960s to the late 1990s.

-The roots of the Troubles can largely be traced back to the 17th Century and involve overlapping conflicts over religion, nationalism, and later, the history of grievances these contests caused.
+The roots of the Troubles can largely be traced back to the 17th century and involve overlapping conflicts over religion and nationalism, and, later, the history of grievances these contests caused.

-In the early 1600s, the Catholic and Protestant wings of Christianity were at war, and Protestant Scottish and English settlers were encouraged to settle in the north of Ireland as a buffer against Catholicism there.
+In the early 1600s, the Catholic and Protestant wings of Christianity were at war, and Protestant Scottish and English settlers were encouraged to set up home in the north of Ireland as a buffer against Catholicism there.

 England’s enemies, the French and Spanish, were also Catholic, and the fear was that they might link up with and encourage Catholic uprisings in Ireland.